DataS-DHSC/better-regulations-tool/README.md

 ```

 To change the settings and a run a customized search edit the `example_config.yml` file.
-This file is found in the `inputs/configs` folder
+This file is found in the `inputs/configs` folder.

-The parameters in the config.yml are explained in more detail in the user guide [here](https://github.com/DataS-DHSC/better-regulations-tool/blob/main/docs/user_guide.md)
+The parameters in the config.yml are explained in more detail in the [detailed user guide](./docs/USER_GUIDE.md).

-## License

-Unless stated otherwise, the codebase is released under the MIT License.
-This covers both the codebase and any sample code in the documentation.
-The documentation is © Crown copyright and available under the terms of the Open Government 3.0 licence.

-### Requirements

--   conda installed

--   Python 3.12+ installed

 ## Project Organization